pelensky/dotfiles/README.md

 # Dotfiles

-This contains all my dotfille configurations (in particular my vim setup) so that I can share it across computers.
+This contains all my dotfile configurations (in particular my vim setup) so that I can share it across computers.
 Before you go diving in, please be aware that there are a few pre-requisites:

 This repo is designed to work with [homesick](https://github.com/technicalpickles/homesick) which handles all my symlinking for me automatically.
 Much of the configuration is inspired by [Thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles).

+## Sensitive Files Management

+This repository uses a git submodule (`home/sensitive`) for private configs that shouldn't be public:

+- API keys, tokens, Claude Code credentials
+- Private configurations with secrets

+**Why a submodule?** Keeps sensitive data separate while maintaining version control across machines.

 **Requirements:** The setup script will automatically install:
 - Homesick (for dotfile management)